6 Unforgettable Tuscany Itineraries: Your Guide to Exploring Italy's Most Beautiful Region

 Day 4: Arezzo

-- Take a day trip to Arezzo
+Take a day trip to Arezzo renowned for its antiques fair, rich medieval and Renaissance architecture

-- Marvel at Piero della Francesca's "Legend of the True Cross" frescoes in the Basilica of San Francesco
+- Marvel at Piero della Francesca's "Legend of the True Cross" frescoes in the Basilica of San

 - Visit the Casa Vasari, home of the famous artist and historian